background images

 Step 1Run TunesKit and connect your device to computer

 First of all, please download and install TunesKit iOS System Recovery on your PC or Mac.
 After that, simply open it and use a USB cord to connect your iPhone to the computer.
 The program will automatically detect your device.
-You can simply click the Enter Recovery Mode on the left side of the interface and then click the Start button on the right side to get started.
-Next choose the first Standard Mode to fix iPhone stuck in headphone mode to fix your device without data loss when it asks you to select a mode.
+You can simply click the iOS System Repair on the interface and then click the Start button to get started.
+Next choose the first Standard Mode to fix iPhone stuck on headphone mode issue without data loss when it asks you to select a mode.
 Click the Next button to proceed.

 connect iphone